 2. Checking your skills

 A big part of cabinet installation is patience and the willingness to learn.
-But, you also need the right skills and some level of construction or woodworking experience.
+But you also need the right skills and some construction or woodworking experience.
 Why?
 Installing cabinets requires skills such as:

-- Ability to read fractions on a tape measure and knowing how to add/subtract them as needed for laying out the kitchen and doing cuts.
+• Ability to read fractions on a tape measure and know how to add/subtract them as needed for laying out the kitchen and doing cuts.

-- No fear of saws, drills or other tools as they will be needed for the installation.
+• No fear of saws, drills, or other tools as needed for the installation.

-- Layout skills and ability to follow directions.
-A cabinet layout is complicated and requires some time spent laying out pieces, figuring out appliance widths, and where cabinet filler strips will be needed.
+• Layout skills and ability to follow directions.
+A cabinet layout is complicated and requires time spent laying out pieces, determining appliance widths, and determining where cabinet filler strips will be needed.

-If you are not willing to take the time or aren’t comfortable with power tools then look to an installer to do the job for you.
+If you are unwilling to take the time or uncomfortable with power tools, look to an installer to do the job.

 3. Having the right tools

-There are not many projects on the interior of the home that require more tools than cabinet installations do.
-How many tools will I need?
-It depends on what you already own but a drill ($100-200), miter saw ($100-400), jigsaw ($50-200), circular saw ($50-150) and a myriad of smaller hand tools and drills bits are generally the minimal tools required.
+Few projects on the home’s interior require more tools than cabinet installations do.
+How many different tools will I need?
+It depends on what you already own, but a drill ($100-200), miter saw ($100-400), jigsaw ($50-200), circular saw ($50-150), and a myriad of smaller hand tools and drills bits are generally the minimal tools required.

 4. Muscle to lift the weight

-When I was 20 I could, and did, lift any cabinet to anywhere I wanted.
-Now, fast forward 20 years and two back surgeries later I will still lift what I need but smartly.
+When I was 20, I could, and did, lift any cabinet to anywhere I wanted.
+Fast forward 20 years and two back surgeries later, I will still lift what I need but smartly.
 Why is this a discussion here?
-Because cabinet construction is a mixture of being (a) heavy duty for decades of use and (b) cost-effective through use of particle board materials vs. lighter plywood.
-Cabinets are heavy and if you can’t lift over 50 pounds this might not be the job for you.
+Because cabinet construction is a mixture of being (a) heavy-duty for decades of use and (b) cost-effective through particle board materials vs. lighter plywood.
+Cabinets are heavy, which might not work if you can’t lift over 50 pounds.

-With that, most kitchens have five or more upper cabinets that need to be lifted, held in place, and then screwed in place.
+With that, most kitchens have five or more upper cabinets that must be lifted, held, and screwed in place.
 There are tools, such as the cabinet jack, that can alleviate the strain of holding them up.
-However, you still need the strength to lift the cabinet in place to start.
+However, it would be best if you still had the strength to lift the cabinet in place to start.

 5. Transporting the cabinets to the kitchen

-Depending on the size of your kitchen this could be a problem.
-A real big problem.
+Depending on the size of your kitchen, this could be a problem.
+A huge problem.
 Sometimes I’ve rented covered trucks, like a 26′ U-Haul, to ensure the cabinets were in the right spot safely (and dry).
 You might be thinking about your space now and considering doors, elevators, hallways, and ground transportation.

 The good news is this problem is generally easy to solve but hard to execute.
 It will require some extra muscle (at least two people) to move kitchen cabinets into position for installation.
-Keep in mind this is part of the installation cost you are charged and it might take a few dollars to safely ensure your cabinets arrive.
+Remember that this is part of the installation cost you are charged, and it might take a few dollars to ensure your cabinets arrive safely.

-Oh, and don’t forget to recycle the pile of cardboard you will likely have.
-That cleanup is a small job to itself.
+Remember to recycle the pile of cardboard you will likely have.
+That cleanup is a small job in itself.

 6. Working under a time constraint

-Kitchen’s are a finicky thing.
-With their complexity to build, order, ship, install and then dependencies on flooring, solid surface installers and tile crews for back splashes they often fall right in the middle of a complicated construction plan.
+Kitchens are a finicky thing.
+With the complexity of the building, ordering, shipping, install, and then dependencies on flooring, solid surface installers, and tile crews for back splashes, they often fall into a complicated construction plan.

 Are you lucky enough to be the project manager?
 Excellent.
 Or, are you trying to save some money on a new home or remodel and step in for this expensive task?

-Make sure you are aware of the time window, plan for it, and work out contingencies to avoid schedule changes from eroding your savings.
+Make sure you know the time window, plan for it and work out contingencies to avoid schedule changes from eroding your savings.

 How long does it take to install a kitchen?
-Some estimates say plan 1-1.5 hours per “box”.
+Some estimates say plan 1-1.5 hours per “box.”
 I think that’s a great place to start with.
-Most kitchens are at least 10-12 boxes so plan for at least a long weekend.
-I can typically install a good size kitchen with help in an day, but that’s knowing all the tricks and not having to do rework.
+Most kitchens are 10-12 boxes, so plan for at least a long weekend.
+I can typically install a good size kitchen with help in a day, but that’s knowing all the tricks and not having to do rework.

 7. Comfort with power tools

-Over the years you may have heard the saying measure twice and cut once.
-Well not only does that saying go for cabinet installation but it also means you will have to use some dangerous saws.
+Over the years, you may have heard the saying measure twice and cut once.
+Well, not only does that saying go for cabinet installation, but it also means you must use some dangerous saws.
 Really?
-At minimum a miter saw, circular saw, jigsaw or table saw will need to be used.
-If you can’t or won’t use these saws then you shouldn’t install a kitchen.
+At a minimum, a miter, circular, jigsaw, or table saw will need to be used.
+If you can’t or won’t use these saws, you shouldn’t install a kitchen.

 8. Don’t trade quality for cost

-Perhaps this should be #2 on this list but I am keeping it here in the hopes serious would-be-installers will pause to consider it.
+This may be #2 on this list, but I am keeping it here, hoping serious would-be-installers will pause to consider it.
 A typical kitchen is $4,000-10,000+.
-Include your appliances, solid surface counters, and fancy knobs and we are looking at a complete kitchen cost of $15-,000 or more.
+Include your appliances, solid surface counters, and fancy knobs, and we are looking at a complete kitchen cost of $15,000 or more.

 Do you want to look at cabinet joints that don’t align, sloped counters, or dinged cabinets (it happens!) you couldn’t afford to replace?
 If you are committed to doing a quality installation, and re-doing what may have been damaged or done incorrectly, then keep on the path to a self-installed kitchen.

-But, if you think spending a few thousand more for a professional installation is going to result in a higher quality installation and more enjoyment later then go that route.
+But, if you think spending a few thousand more for a professional installation will result in a higher quality installation and more enjoyment later, go that route.

 9. Fractional math

-As we all become more specialized and pay others to do work for us we lose some of the skills that once were common-place.
+As we all become more specialized and pay others to work for us, we lose some of the skills that once were common-place.
 One example?
 Reading a tape measure.

 10. Knowledge behind the wall

 What does that mean?
-Well, the only way an upper cabinet stays on the wall after it’s loaded with piles of dishes is if it is properly screwed to the wall.
-Second, you need to make sure you don’t damage any utilities (pipes, wires, venting) in the process.
-If you have been around construction and seen the bare studs, wires, water lines and such then you have a good visual.
+Well, the only way an upper cabinet stays on the wall after it’s loaded with dishes is if it is correctly screwed to the wall.
+Second, you must ensure you don’t damage utilities (pipes, wires, venting).
+If you have been around construction and seen the bare studs, wires, water lines, and such, then you have a good visual.

-A part of this puzzle is making sure you use the right cabinet screws – including the right length.
-For most 1/2″ drywall applications a 2-1/2″ screw is perfect.
+A part of this puzzle is ensuring you use the suitable cabinet screws – including the right length.
+For most 1/2″ drywall applications, a 2-1/2″ screw is perfect.
 Check out our guide to cabinet screws for more on what you’ll need.

 Frequently Asked Questions